rowanhill/wiremock-php/Readme.md

 static instance), but it's also possible to act directly upon a Java WireMock instance (using slightly differently named methods).

-Unfortunately, PHP doesn't support anything like Java's static import of methods, so there's not much point in mimicking the Java API's static instance pattern.
+Prior to version 5.6 (back when wiremock-php was created), PHP didn't support anything like Java's static import of methods.
 Instead, in wiremock-php some methods which are static in Java are instance methods.
 Those methods are:

 - `stubFor`, `editStub`, `importStubs`
 - `verify`